 How to make beet chips in air fryer

-- Wash & dry 2 medium sized beets thoroughly because they are going to be very dirty.
+• Wash & dry 2 medium sized beets thoroughly because they are going to be very dirty.
+The amount of beets will depend on the size of your air fryer basket.
 Use a veggie brush if you have one.
+Dry them on paper towel to remove excess moisture.

-- If they are too big, cut them into halves.
+• If they are too big, cut them into halves.
+You don’t have to have uniform slices.

-- In a bowl, add melted 2 Tbsp butter, 1 tsp pink salt and 1 tsp dill weed.
+• In a large bowl, add melted 2 Tbsp butter, 1 tsp pink salt and 1 tsp dill weed.
+If you like it spicy, add a little black pepper or garlic powder.

-- Line your air fryer basket with fryer safe paper and place the buttered beets in it.
-Make a single layer only
+• Line your air fryer basket with parchment paper and place the buttered beets in it.
+Make a single layer only.

-- Air fry for 22 minutes at 300°F. My Air Fryer is (Affiliate Link) Cosori air fryer.
+• In the Air fryer the cooking time is 22 minutes at 300°F. Keep a close eye and don’t cook them at a higher temperature.
+My Air Fryer is (Affiliate Link) Cosori air fryer.

 That’s all!
 You are now ready to enjoy these delicious air fryer beet chips.
-I made these beet chips twice.
+I made two test batches of these crispy chips.
 Once, I made with the golden beets and the other time, I made it with red beets.
-They were both equally delicious.
+Choose the right beets for you.

 Make ahead and storage